numberplates/plateit-api-docs/objects/order.md

 `https://data.plateit.co.uk/v3/orders`

 The Order object is the outermost parent resource that represents an order.
-Most of its attributes are read-only and are automatically updated when changes to the child resources occur, for example, when an [OrderPackagePlate](/objects/order-package-plate.md) object is created pertaining to the order.
+Most of its attributes are read-only and are automatically updated when changes to the child resources occur, for example, when an [OrderPackagePlate](/objects/order-package-plate.md) object is created or update pertaining to the order.

 ## Data References